Welcome to Safe Sleep 101

 MOST products are unsafe for sleep, even if they are marketed for sleep.

 Keep in mind that there is no proactive agency that checks all of these products before they go on the market.
-Do NOT assume that something is safe just because it’s carried by a major retailer.

 There is a long list of examples below.